-Why should I do a STEP or an AEA paper?
+Why should I do a STEP, TMUA, MAT or an AEA paper?

-Students planning on entering any of our degrees are strongly encouraged to take a STEP, TMUA or AEA papers, for reasons quite separate from our conditional offers.
+Students planning on entering any of our degrees are strongly encouraged to take a STEP, TMUA, MAT or AEA papers, for reasons quite separate from our conditional offers.
 Mathematics at university is more complex and rigorous than mathematics in most schools.
 Any time that you spend preparing for such papers will help you with this transition.
 At the same time, after having practiced these harder questions, you should feel even more confident in answering standard A-level questions, thereby boosting your A-level performance.
-Last but not least, if you do very well on a STEP or TMUA paper you may receive a reduced offer.
+Last but not least, if you do well on a one of these paper you may receive a reduced offer.
 For excellent results in STEP and TMUA we even have the Warwick Statistics Undergraduate Entrance Prize.

-What is a STEP, TMUA or an AEA paper, and how can I prepare for it?
+What is a STEP, TMUA, MAT or an AEA paper, and how can I prepare for it?